 Besides that, imagine how crowded it is where more than 2,000 stores are concentrated in An Dong market.
 Thousands of people come and go to this destination like a mighty hive of bees.
 The busy context is a very favorable condition for pickpockets to take action.
 The hope for the stolen to be returned is very faint.
 Therefore, the best advice that we can give you is to always keep an eye on your property.

 An Dong market Vietnam is not only a place for locals to come but also a wonderful stopover for tourists to enjoy delicious specialties and get an insight into the tradition and lifestyle of the land.
-And once you have paid it a visit, keep in mind that Ho Chi Minh city features many other markets such as Ben Thanh market, Ba Chieu market, Binh Tay market,... keeping interesting things waiting for you to unwrap.
+And once you have paid it a visit, keep in mind that there are lots of markets in Ho Chi Minh city featuring different things to experience, in which Ben Thanh market, Ba Chieu market, Binh Tay market are the must-visit sites.